This post may contain affiliate links. Please read our disclosure policy.

 - Cook the corn for 5 minutes.

-- Remove the corn from the pot and serve with your favorite toppings.
+- Serve.
+Remove the corn from the pot and serve with your favorite toppings.
 We love it with just butter and salt.

 For the full list of ingredients and instructions, see the recipe card below.